Our Executive Director, Juno Hollyhock, joined Learning through Landscapes in January 2012.

 Irina is responsible for management and budgetary control, financial reporting and compliance of all financial systems within the Trust.

 With a teaching degree in Mathematics and a further degree in Finance (including Economics and Accounting) Irina has over sixteen years financial experience.
-She has achieved success in organisations both in the UK and internationally and is currently continuing her professional development studying towards CIMA.
+She has achieved success in organisations both in the UK and internationally and is currently continuing her professional development.

 Mary has a long association with LTL dating back to the early 1990s when she volunteered for the Trust.
 Working in various roles between 1996 and 2012 she returned to LTL in 2016.
 She is currently responsible for overseeing a range of projects where her job is to ensure that they meet the needs of both funders and the people our team of delivery officers work with, whilst also ensuring that projects keep to time and budget.

 Mary is a qualified teacher, trainer and Chartered Landscape Architect (Management).
 She is a co-founder of the International School Grounds Alliance and managed the first of their international conferences in England in 2010.

 She is a governor at her local primary school, a volunteer speaker for Christian Aid and also helps churches make the most of their outdoor spaces.
 She is a Director of Play Leaning Life which is a community interest company that promotes and enables outdoor experiences for children.

 Jonathan volunteers his time as our honorary treasurer, overseeing our accounts and attending trustee meetings.
-He graduated from the University of Southampton with a BSc in Mathematics and Operational Research, and has been a chartered accountant since 1988.
+He graduated from the University of Southampton with a BSc in Mathematics and Operational Research.
 Jonathan has an established financial and accountancy career since starting as an audit trainee at Deloitte Haskins and Sells in 1985.
 He has held numerous positions in Motorola including financial controller for Motorola Telco, Corporate Finance Manager for Motorola UK & Ireland, GSM Supply Chain Financial Controller, Director Motorola EMEA (Europe, Middle East and Africa) and most recently Director of Global Governance.
 Jonathan takes a hands-on approach to his role of Honorary Treasurer and meets regularly with staff to ensure good financial governance and process.